ozgemelteminan/bookhive-frontend/README.md

 ```
 http://localhost:5174
 ```
-> For example, you should paste the URL that appears in your terminal.
+> This is an example, you should paste the URL that appears in your terminal.

 ⚒️ Build for production:
 ```bash